 My time on Capitol Hill was blissful, but I do know your experience might be different.
 I had the luxury of going during the week, which positively impacted restaurant wait times, etc. Traffic and weather could be big players in the success of a visit to Seattle, so it pays to be flexible with any itinerary, dietitian-dictated or otherwise.

 I also didn’t take advantage of all of Seattle’s activities.
 Your idea of relaxation might include kayaking or SUPing or wandering an art gallery.
-If you want to really lean into the wellness, Ritual House of Yoga is around the corner from the cottage as well.
+If you want to really lean into wellness, there are plenty of yoga studios as well.

 Also, I ate out exclusively, which costs money.
 If you want to save some instead, there is a QFC nearby and the cottage has a kitchen.
 So you could cook some meals on your own.